Vegeta: Dragon Ball Z

 Vegeta is introduced as a member of the Saiyan (サイヤ人, Saiya-jin) race.
 He travels to Earth with his partner Nappa to use the Dragon Balls to wish for immortality.
-Nappa easily fights off Earth's heroes and kills Tenshinhan, Chaozu, Yamcha, and Piccolo in the process.
+Nappa easily fights off Earth's heroes and kills Tien Shinhan, Chiaotzu, Yamcha, and Piccolo in the process.
 Goku then arrives after completing his training with Kaiō-sama.
-Goku easily defeats Nappa who is then killed by Vegeta, for the shame of being defeated by a low class Saiyan such as Goku.
-Vegeta fights Goku and is severely beaten by Goku's Kaioken technique, forcing him to resort to his Ozaru form to overpower Goku.
-But he is unable to beat the rest of the heroes due to his sustained injuries from Goku, Gohan, Krillin and Yajirobe.
-Exhausted and being consistently harassed, he barely escapes with his life and is humiliated by the fact that Goku pleaded with Krillin to spare his life.
+Goku easily defeats Nappa, who is then killed by Vegeta, for the shame of being defeated by a low-class Saiyan such as Goku.
+Vegeta fights Goku and is severely beaten by Goku's Kaioken technique, forcing him to resort to his Ozaru form to overpower Goku, the first time he has ever transformed in single combat, but he is unable to beat the rest of the heroes due to his sustained injuries from Goku, Gohan, Krillin and Yajirobe.
+Exhausted and on the brink of death, he barely escapes with his life and is further humiliated by the fact that Goku pleaded with Krillin to spare his life.

-Vegeta travels to planet Namek in an attempt to wish for immortality using that planet's Dragon Balls, cutting the tyrant Frieza off from making the same wish in the process.
+Vegeta then travels to planet Namek in an attempt to wish for immortality using that planet's Dragon Balls, Earth's Dragon Balls having ceased to exist following Piccolo's death, cutting the tyrant Frieza off from making the same wish in the process.
 Upon arrival, Vegeta manages to kill many of Frieza's henchmen and also mercilessly destroys a defenseless Namekian village for their Dragon Ball.
-Later on Vegeta is forced to team up with Gohan, Goku, Piccolo, and Krillin so they can fight off the Ginyu Force and later Frieza.
-He also kills most members of the Ginyu Force after they are weakened by Goku.
-Ultimately, he is defeated and subsequently killed by Frieza while asking Goku to avenge him and all the other Saiyans whom he was their prince.
-Vegeta is unintentionally revived with a wish from the Dragon Balls from Earth.
+Later on, Vegeta is forced to team up with Gohan, Goku, Piccolo, and Krillin so they can fight off the Ginyu Force and later Frieza.
+He also kills most members of the Ginyu Force after Goku weakens them.
+Ultimately, Frieza beats him severely and mortally wounds him; as he dies, he begs Goku to avenge him and all the other Saiyans whom he was their prince.
+Vegeta is later unintentionally revived with a wish to revive all of Frieza's victims from the Dragon Balls from Earth, and is subsequently sent to Earth with another wish so that he will survive Namek's impending explosion.
+Vegeta later learns that Goku defeated Frieza and managed to flee Namek in time.